 Our Forest Conservation Policy commits to Free, Prior and Informed Consent (FPIC) of indigenous and local communities on any proposed development or forest management activities in existing plantation areas.
 It also commits us to resolve conflict effectively and handle complaints responsibly.

-By the end of 2018, 49% of land disputes were resolved, reflecting steady growth in conflict resolution.
-Some 25% of these conflicts were related to villages inside concession areas.
+By the end of 2021, 61% of land disputes were resolved, reflecting steady growth in conflict resolution.
+Around 25% of these conflicts were related to villages inside concession areas.

 We have come to realize that trust takes time to build but can be lost in a moment, and that village politics can be complex, with involvement from external parties often bringing new, potentially conflicting, interests.
 This can also be exacerbated by the fact that staff at the district level may struggle to manage conflict resolution.
 Nevertheless, we strive to do our best in managing all disputes and conflicts as part of our commitment to sustainable and responsible operations.